samsung-pay/sapi-doc/documentation/merchantservice/processoverview.md

     <tr>
       <td>Partner Server</td>
       <td>
-        The back-end service for partner’s app or website, typically responsible for handling user authentication, business logic, and so on.
+        The back-end service for the partner’s app or website, typically responsible for handling user authentication, business logic, and so on.
       </td>
     </tr>

     <tr>
       <td>Partner</td>
       <td>
-        A person authorized to make changes or perform management tasks for the integrated partnerSave to Samsung solution.
+        A person authorized to make changes or perform management tasks for the integrated partner Save to Samsung solution.
       </td>
     </tr>